 <aside>

-You can find your Workspace ID in your SEEN Platform account settings.
+You can find your endpoint in the Run tab of your Seen Platform project.

 </aside>